lockss/lockss.github.io/administrators/admin/setting-up/ojs-setup-instructions.md

 #### OJS 3.1.2.1

-This version of OJS has a bug in the permission statement for the GLN.
+This version of OJS has an incorrect permission statement for the GLN.
 Please upgrade to a more recent version, OJS 3.1.3 or higher.
 If that is not an option, it may be possible to manually correct the permission statement.
+The correct permission statement for the GLN is: LOCKSS system has permission to collect, preserve, and serve this Archival Unit.

 #### OJS 3.1.1.X and before